Turkey denies newly elected pro-Kurdish mayor the right to hold office in the east of the country - ExBulletin

 Turkey denies newly elected pro-Kurdish mayor the right to hold office in the east of the country

-ANKARA, Türkiye — Turkish electoral authorities on Tuesday denied the newly elected mayor of a pro-Kurdish political party the right to hold office in an eastern city and replaced him with their second candidate, a candidate from the ruling Kurdish party.
-President Recep Tayyip Erdogan.
+ANKARA, Turkey Turkish electoral authorities on Tuesday denied a newly elected mayor from a pro-Kurdish political party the right to hold office in an eastern city and replaced him with their second candidate, a candidate from ruling party of President Recep Tayyip Erdogan.

 Sunday's local elections dealt a blow to Erdogan and his Islamic-oriented Justice and Development party after their victories last year in presidential and parliamentary elections.